 "Say a contractor moves to a new city and opens up a cupcake business, but the contractor doesn't have any experience making or selling cupcakes," said Reeves.
 "The perceived risk is high.
 That's why a lender is going to want to see at least two years of experience for any new job."

 Selecting a lender is an important part in your homebuying journey.
 Reading about other borrower's experiences with lenders can reveal a lot about each lender.
-Third party review sites are a great starting place for comparing lenders, such as Zillow or LendingTree.

 As you discuss financing with your VA lender and get preapproved, you can begin the home search in the surrounding areas.